sheryew/tp/docs/UserGuide.md

 ### Viewing employee's details: `view`

-Views employee(s)'s personal attributes.
+Views employee(s)'s personal attribute.

 Format:  `view [n/INDEX] [a/INDEX] [e/INDEX] [e/INDEX] [s/INDEX] [b/INDEX] [d/INDEX] [dob/INDEX]`

 - Gives an overview of employee(s)'s attributes.
-- Minimum of one prefix is required.
+- Maximum of one prefix is allowed.
+This means user can only view one attribute at a time.
 - INDEX parameters can either be a single digit or digits separated by ",".

 - Examples: